bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 *Well, I didn't escape entirely.*

 "Yes" Adrex said, more focused and calm, though he was still restrained.
-"But they don't know yet, so will properly come back for me."
+"But they don't know yet, so they will properly come back for me."

+The a horrible realization went through him.
-*Oh shit, it's not just me they will come back for - Yurgunn!*
+*It's not just me they will come back for - Yurgunn!*

 He looked up with a horrified expression to the human.
 "We have to get that scroll back - if not they will go after my master, and try to get the key from her."

-"Agree" Percival said.
+"Agree" Percival said rather calm.
-"We do indeed need to get it from them, but what are the keystone to decrypting the scroll?"
+"We do indeed need to get it from them, but what is the keystone to decrypting the scroll?"

 "It's a book, but please - if they see this hindrance, they will not hesitate to-" Adrex continued before was interrupted again.